Trade directory · Anchorage metro · Alaska

 Insurance Minimums

-General liability minimum $300,000 recommended.
-Workers compensation required if employees.
-Professional liability recommended for commercial work.
-Bonding requirements vary by project scope.
+General liability minimum $300,000 per occurrence.
+Workers compensation required for employees.
+Professional liability recommended.
+Municipality may require higher limits for larger projects.

 § C · Path to license